madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 Unfortunately, this is not a viable solution in practice (unless we have at our disposal a very large number of especially well distributed samples).
-The stumbling block here is the calculation of :math:`y''(x_k)` from the :math:`n` data points :math:`(x_k, y_k)`: as illustrated in :numref:`sin-c`, the fluctuations are generally too unstable for meaningful approximation.
+The stumbling block here is the calculation of :math:`y''(x_k)` from the :math:`n` data points :math:`(x_k, y_k)`: as illustrated in :numref:`reei-sin-int-plot`, the fluctuations are generally too unstable for meaningful approximation.

 On the other hand, the computation of numerical integrals is clearly less problematic than that of derivatives.
 It is therefore no surprise that we will